jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 These additional laws preserve the nature of a morphism in the category by respecting its identity and the composition of morphisms laws.

-An endofunctor is a functor from a category to itself.
-In Haskell, the definition of the functor class corresponds to the categorical endofunctor defined as:
+In Haskell, the definition of the functor class corresponds to the categorical endofunctor which is a functor from a category to itself.
+The functor class is defined as follows:

       class Functor f where
         fmap :: (a -> b) -> f a -> f b